 Somehow a basketball never really ended up in my hands until the Spring of 2013.
-I didn't have much of a shot but a few blocks, some decent passing and a ton of rebounds made me feel like I had something to contribute.
+I didn't have much of a shot but blocks, some decent passing and a ton of rebounding came naturally.
 This got me thinking: where else were games happening in the city?
 Were other spots more or less active?
 Are there righteous courts to play at night under the lights?
-I wanted to answer these questions by visiting new parts of town and documenting all of the awesome spots to shoot hoops.
-In the process I was able to work on a fun illustration and web project and have something to share with other enthusiasts in the city of Boston.
+I wanted to answer these questions by visiting new parts of town.
+I documented as many of the awesome spots to shoot hoops as I could.
+In the process I was able to work on a fun illustration and web project.
+Though the site was a proof of concept the result was something to share with other hoopers in Boston.

 Documenting The Courts

 Research was the first step.
-I got on my bike and crisscrossed the city of Boston shooting hoops at over twenty different courts to start.
-Even though all of the details haven't yet found their way into version one of Boston Hoops I was taking into account things like court conditions, ease of access and any unique perks to the facilities.
-So far no two hoops are exactly alike which seems fitting since each court has its own distinctive personality.
+I got on my bike and crisscrossed the city of Boston.
+I shot hoops at over twenty different courts to start.
+I was taking into account things like court conditions, ease of access and any unique perks to the facilities.
+This was going to be a part of V2 before I moved to Austin.
+Through my research I found that no two courts or hoops are exactly alike.
+That seems totally fitting since each neighborhood has its own distinctive personality.

-After getting my notes and doing some field research I had enough to start illustrating the hoops.
-All of the scuffs on the backboard are included, the different details of each rim are accounted for, the types of nets and backboards are here too.
-A considerable amount of time was spent designing a simple yet fun web site to easily display the different hoops and catalog their locations.
+After doing some field research I had enough to start illustrating the hoops.
+All of the scuffs on the backboard are included.
+The different details of each rim are accounted for, the types of nets and backboards are here too.
+A considerable amount of time was spent designing a simple yet fun web site.
+I aimed to easily display the different hoops and catalog their locations.
 From here I spent about a week nailing down the visual style and the color palette.
-The final direction felt like a good balance between cohesiveness, future expansion and flexibility.
+The final direction felt like a good balance between cohesiveness and future enhancements.